Rajatsinha05/Node-projects/README.md

-node js project wtih automate result with cypress
+# Node.js project with automated testing using Cypress